jcborges/DeepStack/README.md

 DeepStack was started in 2019 by Julio Borges out of a Deep Learning Competition.
 It is still under development and currently supports binary classifiers.
+DeepStack is currently looking for a team of volunteers and welcomes new contributors of all experience levels.

 ## Installation